ianrrees/ianrrees.github.io/_posts/2016-11-20-getting-started-with-beaglebone-pru-programming-the-new-way.markdown

 We can now use the nifty `config-pin` tool, and `PRU_gpioToggle` example to get a PRU talking with the outside world (but not the ARM host this time). config-pin makes use of device tree overlays as discussed in the next section, I think it makes sense to use one or the other depending on your situation.
-Two items to note first:

-  * There seems to be a bug wherein the PRU firmware isn't loaded correctly on the first try (hence the rmmod/modprobe following reset) via pin P8.45.
-I haven't looked in to the source of this issue.
-  * Pin P8.45 is also used as a boot mode select pin, so don't load it significantly (eg with an LED + resistor) while booting.
+Note that Pin P8.45 is also used as a boot mode select pin, so if you're watching it with something lowish impedance like an LED, put the impedance to ground (or just don't connect it while booting).

     # cp PRU_gpioToggle/gen/PRU_gpioToggle.out /lib/firmware/am335x-pru1-fw
     # reboot